loomio/loomio-docs/en/src/user_manual/threads/navigating_threads/index.md

 The link will be copied to your computer or mobile device clipboard, where you can paste or add it as a link in another part of Loomio or any online document.

-This is a great way to directly refer to youw own comment or a comment someone has posted.
+This is a great way to directly refer to your own comment or a comment someone has posted.

 ![](comment_copy_link.png)